Zhuliany

 Zhuliany is a neighbourhood in the south-west of Kyiv, the capital of Ukraine.
 It is a predominantly cottage-built area, part of the Solomianskyi district.
 As well as Troieshchyna, Zhuliany became a part of Kyiv municipality in 1988.

 The Kyiv International Airport is located in the neighborhood.

+In late 1918 Zhuliany was the site of a battle between the Sich Riflemen and Hetmanate forces.
+On 29 August 1919 troops of the Ukrainian People's Army and Ukrainian Galician Army defeated the Bolsheviks in the area.

 An apartment building was hit by a Russian missile strike during the 2022 Russian invasion of Ukraine.